ministryofjustice/moj-register-of-services/docs/updating-service-data.md

 Once you have found the data file in Google Drive, rename it to `services.json` and copy it to the `app > data` folder in the `moj-register-of-services` project.

-Onn your local version of the website, refresh the site and you should be see the changes updated.
+On your local version of the website, refresh the site and you should be see the changes updated.

+## Commit the changes to GitHub

+Commit the data to GitHub.
+In a few seconds, the changes will be deployed to the [staging website](https://moj-register-services-staging.herokuapp.com/).
+You will need to manually deploy to the live website via the [Heroku dashboard](https://dashboard.heroku.com/apps/moj-register-of-services).